Earle Clements: Political career

-In 1922, Clements' father died, and Clements was appointed to serve out the remainder of his term.
-He was subsequently elected to the office; his term ended in 1925.
-In 1926, he was elected county clerk.
-He served two terms in that office, with his tenure ending January 1, 1934.
-Later in 1934, he was elected county judge.
-During his two terms, which lasted until 1941, he ordered the paving of 123 miles of road in the county—more than all the previous county judges combined—despite the financial hardships of the Great Depression.
+In 1925, Clements' father died, and Clements was appointed to serve out the remainder of his term as sheriff.
+Kentucky sheriffs at that time could not seek re-election, and he was elected county clerk in 1925.
+He served two four-year terms in that office.
+In 1933, he was elected county judge.
+During his two terms, which lasted until 1941, he supervised paving of 123 miles of road in the county — more than all the previous county judges combined — despite the financial hardships of the Great Depression.

-In 1935, Thomas Rhea asked Clements to serve as his campaign chairman for the 1935 gubernatorial race.
+In 1935, Thomas Rhea of Russellville, a former state treasurer and highway commissioner, asked Clements to serve as his campaign chairman for the 1935 gubernatorial race.
 Clements accepted, and consequently had to refuse a later request from his boyhood friend, A. B. "Happy" Chandler, to fill the same position for his campaign.
-Chandler won the Democratic primary, and for decades following, Clements and Chandler led opposite factions of the Kentucky Democratic Party.
+Chandler won the Democratic primary, and for 25 years, Clements and Chandler led opposite factions of the Kentucky Democratic Party.
 Chandler claimed that Clements bolted the party and supported Republican candidate King Swope in the general election; Clements denied this, but admitted that he gave Chandler's campaign only minimal support.

 Clements was elected to the Kentucky Senate in 1941, representing Union, Webster, and Henderson counties.
 By 1944, he had risen to the post of majority leader in that body and played a central role in writing the state's budget that year.
-Due to Clements' efforts, educational appropriations were increased far above what had been called for by Republican governor Simeon Willis.
+Due to Clements' efforts, educational appropriations were increased far above what had been called for by Republican Gov. Simeon Willis.

-Clements' face-off with Willis won him popularity and helped him win a seat in the U.S. House of Representatives, representing Kentucky's second district, in 1944.
-He was re-elected in 1946.
+Clements' face-off with Willis made him popular and prominent, and helped him organize a campaign that forced the withdrawal of Rep. B.M.
+Vincent of Brownsville from the 1944 Democratic primary for the U.S. House of Representatives representing Kentucky's Second District, making him the party nominee without opposition.
+He defeated Republican Otis White of Morgantown and was re-elected in 1946.
 A New Deal Democrat, Clements voted to increase funding to the Rural Electrification Administration and advocated for the 1945 National School Lunch Act.
 He supported expansion of agricultural research and reorganization of the Farm Security Administration.
 He endorsed conservation and wildlife programs and additional funding to federal parks.
-He supported civil rights legislation, such as bans on lynching and poll taxes and he did not sign the 1956 Southern Manifesto.
-He opposed the Taft-Hartley Act and voted to disband the House Un-American Activities Committee.
+He supported civil rights legislation, such as bans on lynching and poll taxes and he did not sign the 1956 Southern Manifesto despite school segregation being legally required in Kentucky prior to Brown v.
+Board of Education (1954).
+He opposed the 1947 Taft-Hartley Act and voted to disband the House Un-American Activities Committee.
 His service on the Select House Committee on Food Shortages gave him the chance to interact closely with President Harry S. Truman.